evansnyamekye/Capstone-PR/README.md

 I would like to thank...
-- Microverse Review Team and specially Abel Gebeyehu for professional review feedback
+- Microverse Review Team and especially Abel Gebeyehu for professional review feedback
 - My Coding Partners, wish I could mention your names. cheers!! to you all.
-- I, Evans and my Family.
+- I, Evans, and my Family.😀

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 📝 License <a name="license"></a>
+## 📝 License <a name="license"></a>🗄️

 This project is [MIT](./LICENSE) licensed.